 Possibly Ineffective for

-Eat the spine-covered fruit of tribulus is LIKELY UNSAFE.
-There has been a report of a serious lung problem linked to eating the fruit.
+Eating the spine-covered fruit of tribulus is likely unsafe.
+There have been reports of serious lung problems due to eating the fruit.

 Surgery: Tribulus might affect blood sugar levels and blood pressure.
 This might interfere with blood sugar and blood pressure control during and after surgery.
 Stop using tribulus at least 2 weeks before a scheduled surgery.